Exclusive to Vedic Management Center by U. Mahesh Prabhu

 But remaining two – Ambika and Ambalika – didn’t have a long marriage with the weak king and produced no heirs.
 As a result, the successor to the throne of Hastinapura was in question.
 Satyavati asked Bhishma to take upon himself to marry the two queens and produce children to the throne.
 But Bhishma was a man of his words.
 He refused.
 “But what is the use of your vow for my sons are gone and the throne of Hastinapura is in question?” asked Satyavati to Bhishma.
 “My vow was not conditional – it was and will be absolute,” Bhishma replied.

 Satyavati then asked for her first son out of wedlock fathered by Parashara – Vyasa – to impregnate the widowed queens.

 There’s a crucial lesson for everyone in this story.
 Satyavati and her father’s lust for influence and power were hardly enduring.
 To ensure a safe path to the throne for her future sons Matsyagandha a.k.a.
 Satyavati made Bhishma swear a vow and stripped him of his right to sons, family as well as companionship.
 When her sons were born both failed to live long enough to father children.
 And in a desperate measure, she had to ask her previous son with Parashara to impregnate her daughters-in-law.
 Even those sons had defects.
 Dhritarashtra was blind – Pandu often had health issues.
-What was all that debacle of Satyavati achieve in the end?
+What did Satyavati achieve after all these?

 The Mahabharata is more about exposing human weaknesses than any hagiography or glorification of mere human personalities.
-It shows us what our deep-seated limitations are and how to correct them, should we be willing to make the great labour to do so.
+It shows us what our deep-seated limitations are and how to correct them, should we be willing to make the great labor to do so.
 Nothing in life comes easy, without examination, or without determination.
-Wisdom and knowledge comes to those who incessantly strive to exceed their personal limitations.
+Wisdom and knowledge come to those who incessantly strive to exceed their personal limitations.